 7 largest fires in California history

-The small wildfire that broke out Friday near the Sugar Pine Reservoir in Placer County reached full containment on Sunday morning, according to U.S. Forest Service officials.
+A small wildfire that broke out Friday afternoon near the Sugar Pine Reservoir in Placer County was 75 percent contained just before noon Saturday, according to the U.S. Forest Service.

 The Sugar Fire burned 65 acres of grass and timber, according to a news release from the U.S. Forest Service.